 I really wanted to make Chile Rellenos but I decided to make a casserole instead because frankly, it’s MUCH healthier.
-I took the long route & blackened my own chiles and peeled them.
-It’s much more time consuming than using canned green chiles (which I LOVE) but the flavor seems so much more like authentic Chile Rellenos to me.
+I took the long route by blackening and peeling my own chiles.
+It’s much more time-consuming than using canned green chiles (which I LOVE) but the flavor seems so much more like authentic Chile Rellenos to me.
 I served this meal with the Southwestern Salad with Cilantro Lime Dressing.

-- 3-5 large Ancho or Anaheim chiles (or 3, 7 oz cans of whole green chiles)
+- 3-5 large Poblano or Anaheim chiles (or 3, 7 oz cans of whole green chiles)

 - 3 eggs